jgnewman/lightningDOM/tsuki/README.md

 ## API

 Tsuki's API is designed to be _tsuper_ simple.
 Every app starts with a `new Tsuki` and is built from components.
-All components are just functions that return Crescent syntax (i.e. LightningDom virtual trees).
+All components are just functions that return Crescent syntax (i.e. lightningDOM virtual trees).

 When you create a `new Tsuki`, you pass in an options object with at least two properties: `el` and `view`.